 When your computer is running at maximum capacity, it generates a lot more heat than is usually the case.
 The possibility arises that the computer can no longer cope with the stress and crashes.
 Once you stop playing games, the computer resorts back to normal.
 The reason why is because the computer doesn't have to work as hard and there is not so much heat generated.
 This it can tolerate.

-Note that it isn't just games that causes such computer crashes.
-Some software applications that are computationally intensive, such as Computer Aided Design (CAD) software, can also experience similar behavior with overheating.
+Note that it isn't just games that cause such computer crashes.
+Some software applications that are computationally intensive, such as Computer-Aided Design (CAD) software, can also experience similar behavior with overheating.
 However, games are a lot more prevalent with people than these applications.
-That is why this phenomena is usually associated with games.
+That is why this phenomenon is usually associated with games.

 The reason why your computer may only crash on certain days is because of daily fluctuations in temperature and humidity.
 If, for example, it's hotter on Wednesday than on Tuesday, then your computer may crash even though it worked fine the day before.
 In the afternoon it's hotter than in the morning or evening and the likelihood of problems during those hours is greater.

 The season also plays a role.
 The temperature is much lower during winter, which helps to keep the computer cool.
 But during the summer, things heat up a lot.
 Cooling may no longer be sufficient even when it's fine the rest of the year.
 If you live in a country close to the equator, you're also more likely to have problems.

 How to Fix Computer Problems Related to Overheating